kennethd/coursera-getdata-009-project/CodeBook.md

 above, plus "activity" and "subject"), with a named numeric value for each representing the mean for that variable for each pair of activity and subject.

+### Transformation of Variable Names

 The names of the 86 variables are modified by reading the tidy dataset from disk with `read.table(check.names = T)` which converts any characters that are not valid for variable names in R to a dot, so for example, "angle(Z,gravityMean)" becomes "angle.Z.gravityMean."

+In addition to converting invalid characters, `check.names` also ensures that all converted names are unique.

 ## Table of Tidy Dataset